A link to reset your password has been sent to your email

 Didn't receive an email?
 Resend

-If riding through the Tuscan countryside sounds like your perfect dream come to Rendola Riding, here you will fall in love with this rustic paradise where you can ride, walk, sightsee, or simply relax with a glass of local wine.
-Spend an idyllic holiday riding docile and well-trained horses in the Chianti hills and the Arno valley.
+If riding through the Tuscan countryside sounds like your perfect dream, come to Rendola Riding!
+Here you will fall in love with this rustic paradise where you can ride, walk, sightsee, or simply relax with a glass of local wine.
+Spend an idyllic holiday riding docile and well-trained horses in the Chianti hills and the Arno Valley.

-Rendola Riding holiday center is not a luxurious villa nor a country house hotel, but a farmhouse which is a family home with an informal and friendly atmosphere.
+Rendola Riding Holiday Center is not a luxurious villa nor a country house hotel, but a farmhouse which is a family home with an informal and friendly atmosphere.
 Jenny Bawtree, the founder of the riding center, has lived there for many years, while her son Nicholas makes frequent visits, so the guests become their friends and often come back time and time again.
 The house is at the centre of a small organic farm with over three hundred olive trees which supply all the extra-virgin olive oil used in the kitchen.

-Covered with wisteria, jasmine, and virginia creeper, it is very picturesque and has a wonderful view of the Arno valley and the mountain range beyond it.
-It has the characteristics typical of a seventeenth-century farmhouse (actually, parts of it may be older), with its small tower, arches, outside staircase and a balcony adorned with geraniums, while inside the floors are of terracotta and the ceilings have oak or chestnut beams.
+Covered with wisteria, jasmine, and Virginia creeper, it is very picturesque and has a wonderful view of the Arno Valley and the mountain range beyond it.
+It has the characteristics typical of a seventeenth-century farmhouse (actually, parts of it may be older), with its small tower, arches, outside staircase, and a balcony adorned with geraniums, while inside the floors are of terracotta and the ceilings have oak or chestnut beams.

 Rendola Riding has six bedrooms for guests, each with its own bathroom.
-The rooms have double bed or twin beds.
+The rooms have a double bed or twin beds.
 They are mostly on the small side, but cheerful and pretty, with pictures on the wall and a shelf full of books.
 In each bedroom, there is an album packed with photographs and information about local places of interest.
-In the evenings, the guests can gather in the comfortable sitting room to read, chat, enjoy a glass of local wine, and, when the weather is cool, enjoy the log fire.

 If you wake up early in the morning and look out of the window, you will see horses grazing peacefully among the olives in front of the house.
 You will hear birdsong (in spring nightingales sing both night and day) and smell, the delicate perfume of wisteria and jasmine.
 It truly is a Tuscan paradise.